Tsuk1ko/nhentai-helper/README.md

 ### Advance Settings

+- **Collect logs**
+  Before reporting an issue to the developer, enable this option, reproduce the problem, then click the "Copy Logs" button and paste the content (already formatted in Markdown) into your report.
+Remember to disable this option afterwards to avoid performance issues.
 - **nHentai download host**
   Choose a host for downloading nHentai images.
 Only available on nHentai.
   Currently, nHentai CDNs are not fully synchronized, so it is recommended to use "Auto".